chauff/cse1500-web-transcripts/Assignment-2.md

 - If you are using `console.log`, familiarize yourself with the other abilities of the `Console` object as well, they are useful for client-side JavaScript debugging in the browser.
 The [MDN documentation is availab here](https://developer.mozilla.org/en-US/docs/Web/API/Console), `console.table` makes the output more readable. `console.assert` is good for sanity checks of your code: e.g. if you have functions that expect an array, you can add an assert statement to check whether the argument is indeed of the expected type.
 - **[TODO: describe how to use eslint, why; node code vs browser code - we need two variants; check what the difference is between the npm module and the VSC extension]** [ESLint](https://eslint.org/docs/user-guide/getting-started)

+---

 *Note: do not have to incorporate style elements yet (CSS), we will cover the style in the next assignment.
-If you choose to incorporate CSS, be aware that the TAs will ignore the CSS during the assessment. *
+If you choose to incorporate CSS, be aware that the TAs will ignore the CSS during the assessment.*

 ## 3. node.js